jepser/typeform/readme.txt

 `[typeform_embed url="your-url" height="in px or the unit you want" width="in px or the unit you want"]`

-Notice that only de url param is required.
+Notice that only the url parameter is required.

 == Changelog ==

 = 0.1 =
 Very first release, add your Typeforms to your content or in a widget.

+= 0.2 =
+* General UI redesign
+* Change button position to be aside of Media Button
+* Added a beautiful design on the editor
+* Added option to edit values